Sufficient Explanations in Databases and their Connections to Database Repairs

-3. \ Without going through necessary explanations, we provide a direct connection between sufficient explanations for conjunctive queries (CQs) and database repairs.
-This is done through the {\em repair core}, i.e. the intersection of all repairs.
+2. \ We establish connections between necessary and sufficient explanations and the repair core, showing that tuples in the core are exactly those with necessity-degree $0$, and do not belong to any minimal sufficient-set.
+We use the core to provide a direct connection between sufficient explanations for conjunctive queries (CQs) and database repairs.

-4. \ We exploit the repair connection to efficiently compute a minimal sufficient explanation for a CQ that contains a given DB tuple.
-This is done through the core, which can be efficiently computed (in data complexity); and then, we efficiently compute the sufficiency degree of the tuple for self-join-free CQs.